mjhornecarsales/carsales-challenge/README.md

 **We are using .NET Core and Angular in our team.
 And we love clean code.**

+An Angular project template `salesperson-web` is included for you.

 ## Scenario

 All salespeople are assigned to one or more groups from the below list.